Woman Hater (1948 film): Box office

-The film was released in London in October 1948.
+Critical

 British critics were harsh on Granger's performance.

+The Monthly Film Bulletin wrote: "This film moves quickly and has a highly competent script, and, although the story is slight, it is amusing.
+It is a relief to see Stewart Granger out of period clothes playing a comedy part.
+As an actress, Edwige Feuillère is wasted, but she is very nice to look at.
+In small parts Ronald Squire, Mary Jerrold and Jeanne de Casalis are most competent."

 Variety said "Normally, farce doesn't call for much in story values, but relies on laughter-raising situations and snappy dialog.
 With Woman Hater the situations are too obviously contrived and the dialog so patently transparent that many of the frivolous interludes lose much of their value, and only serve to underline the thinness of the plot."